Pickens County DUI Lawyer – Pickens County DUI Attorney

 Nelson Municipal Court

 If you were arrested in the City of Nelson, your case needs a Nelson DUI Lawyer to defend you in Nelson Municipal Court.
+The City of Nelson GA is interesting because part of the city lies in Cherokee County and the other part lies in Pickens County.
+However, no matter which county you are arrested in, your case will proceed to Nelson Municipal Court.
 The Honorable Richard Jones is the Municipal Court Judge, the Clerk of Court is Tina Faber, and Jeff Rusbridge is the Solicitor.
 Court is held on the second Monday of each month at 1985 Kennesaw Avenue, Nelson, Georgia 30151.
 Call (770) 735-2211 for further information.
 Finding a skilled DUI Lawyer in Nelson is not difficult.
 Call the Law Office of Richard Lawson for a free consultation today!